Traditions at Rochester

 Learn more about George Eastman Day.

 Bookending the start and finish of the academic year are Yellowjacket Weekend (which began in 1976 as Yellowjacket Day) and Dandelion Day, two of four current college community weekends.
 The holidays welcome students in the fall and offer a final fling before exams in the spring, respectively.

-Today’s Dandelion Day, like its sister celebration Yellowjacket Weekend, focuses on more contemporary entertainments, such as amusement park rides, festival food, and street performers.
+Today both celebrations feature more contemporary entertainments, such as amusement park rides, festival food, and street performers.
 Dandelion Day is now part of Springfest Weekend.

 The first boulder turned up in 1967.
 As construction crews excavated for a major expansion of Rush Rhees Library, they found a 10-ton rock that had been formed by a shallow sea that covered the Rochester area 400 million years ago.

 Trustee and alumnus Robert Metzdorf thought the rock worth preserving on campus.
 With the president in agreement, a crane deposited the rock in front of Susan B. Anthony Hall.